 M44 (Female) 480 grams, was found on 9/9/16 mating with tutle M3 who traveled a long straight route to find her.
-She stayed close to the found location in the woods for the remainder of the season, sometimes very close to the road.
+She stayed close to the location in the woods where she was found for the remainder of the season, sometimes very close to the road.

 0.2 miles in 2016 (2 months), 10 pts